wdoyle42/lpo_prac/assignments/s2-07-assign/assignment7.md

    the sample.
 Also make sure that this variable is correlated with SES in the same magnitude and direction as in your smaple.
-2. Create another binary variable for respondent's GPA.
+2. Create another binary variable for respondent's GPA above 3.0.
 This should be correlated with math scores and plans to go to college.

 4. Create the outcome variable (math scores) as a function of SES, planning to go to college and GPA.
 Make this